thementalgoose/web-thementalgoose/content/projects/flashback.md

 - Constructor history and overview
 - Races held at a given track
 - In app section for upcoming events in Formula 1
+- Weather for the next upcoming race up to 14 days in advance
 - Notifications support for races and qualifying sessions

 We also have an RSS hub where you can configure RSS feeds for Formula 1 news!